Imagine Entertainment: Imagine Films Entertainment

 On July 29, 1987, Tri-Star Pictures and Imagine Films Entertainment announced the termination of obligations by Imagine to offer Tri-Star distribution rights for all of its television programming and feature films.
 Imagine, which received more than $1.7 million from Tri-Star, made a $1.3 million payment to Tri-Star, the companies said and advances from Tri-Star were eliminated.
 The companies said they "intend[ed] to work together on a project-by-project basis" and that projects already in development were not affected.
 Imagine said the modified agreement "provide[d] it with the flexibility to pursue certain financing and distribution opportunities which were not anticipated when the companies entered the original agreement."

 In November 1987, Imagine Films Entertainment announced its plans to move its financial and administrative activities from New York to Los Angeles, and Neil Braun, who was president and chief-executive officer of the company would not be part of the move, and instead would leave the company and is expected to reveal of his plans shortly and his personal commitments would keep him from making the shift, but he called the consolidation "the right decision for the company" while expressing his disappointment at not being able to stay on.

-On December 1, 1987, the company sealed a production and distribution deal with Universal Pictures via a "long-term multiple picture agreement" that they distributed Imagine's films for three to five films a year and the agreement "contemplates the possibility" that Universal acquired a 20% share in Imagine and it will conclude through November 1992 for financing 50% of 30 films.
+On December 1, 1987, the company sealed a production and distribution deal with Universal Pictures via a "long-term multiple picture agreement" that they distributed Imagine's films for three to five films a year and the agreement "contemplates the possibility" that Universal acquired a 20% share in Imagine and it ran through November 1992 for financing 50% of 30 films.
 Imagine had an IPO in 1986 at $8 for a package of one share and one warrant.
 Shares rose to $19.25 before falling in the stock market crash in 1987 to $2.25.
 In the summer of next year, Imagine struck a deal with MCA TV to handle distribution of its television material.
-MCA and Imagine will have a joint television venture which MCA has the exclusive network and home video distribution rights.
-Imagine retains domestic distribution rights for now and is banking on those rights becoming more valuable in the future as its theatrical and television programs gain exposure.
-Imagine's television division will focus on half-hour comedies, whereas MCA will focus one-hour programs for the networks.
+MCA and Imagine had a joint television venture which MCA had the exclusive network and home video distribution rights.
+Imagine retained domestic distribution rights for now and was banking on those rights becoming more valuable in the future as its theatrical and television programs gained exposure.
+Imagine's television division focused on half-hour comedies, whereas MCA focused on one-hour programs for the networks.